Astral1119/sheets-wiki-data/docs/ARRAYFORMULA.md

 tags:
   - function
   - generated
+  - modified
   - google
-description: Enables the display of values returned from an array formula into multiple rows and/or columns and the use of non-array functions with arrays.
+description: The primary array-enabling function.
+Enables the use of non-array functions with arrays.
 ---
 > [!INFO]
 > This page was originally generated from [official documentation](https://support.google.com/docs/answer/3093275?hl=en).

-Enables the display of values returned from an array formula into multiple rows and/or columns and the use of non-array functions with arrays.
+`ARRAYFORMULA` is the primary [[Array-enabled functions|array-enabling function]].
+It enables the display of values returned from an [[Array|array formula]] into multiple rows and/or columns and the use of non-array functions with arrays.

 ### Sample Usage